20 Best Vietnamese Restaurants in Hanoi

 13. Co Vietnamese Restaurant & Vegan

-- Address & Contact: 21 Hang Can Street, Hoan Kiem District, Hanoi City
+- Address: 21 Hang Can Street, Hoan Kiem District, Hanoi City

 - Opening hours: 10:00 - 22:30

-Co Vietnamese Restaurant is a top destination for those seeking an authentic Vietnamese culinary experience in Hanoi.
+Co Vietnamese Restaurant is a top destination, specializing in plant‑based and vegetarian Vietnamese dishes.
 Catering to both local and international guests, the restaurant expertly blends traditional flavors with modern techniques, creating a menu that showcases the richness of Vietnam’s food culture.
-Using only the freshest local ingredients, skilled chefs craft signature dishes, including both classic Vietnamese favorites and innovative vegetarian options.
-The warm and inviting atmosphere makes it an ideal spot to relax and enjoy a flavorful journey through the heart of Vietnam.
+The airy interior, with pale wood and greenery, creates a fresh, urban garden vibe and makes it an ideal spot to relax and enjoy a flavorful journey through the heart of Vietnam.
+With comfortable space, high-quality products and authentic cuisine, this place is perfect for health‑conscious travelers and families.

 14. Tung's Kitchen

-- Address & Contact: 2 Hang Bong, Hoan Kiem District, Hanoi City
+- Address: 2 Hang Bong, Hoan Kiem District, Hanoi City

 - Opening hours: 10:00 - 22:00